 All CSDC clients are currently enrolled NIU students.
 The majority of clients are 18 to 25 years old, two-thirds are female, and one-third identify as students of color.
 In keeping with the national trend of university counseling centers treating students with more serious psychological concerns, CSDC serves a significant percentage of clients who have received mental health treatment before attending college.
 For example, recent CSDC clients have reported a history of taking psychotropic medication, previous counseling experiences, and previous psychiatric hospitalization.

-The CSDC professional staff currently consists of 6 licensed counseling or clinical psychologists, 2 licensed clinical social workers, 1 licensed clinical professional counselor, and 1 full-time and 1 part-time psychiatrist.
+The CSDC professional staff currently consists of 6 licensed counseling or clinical psychologists, 1 licensed clinical social worker, 1 licensed clinical professional counselor, 1 full-time psychiatrist, and 1 full-time nurse practitioner.
 The training program consists of three doctoral intern positions and five practicum student positions.
 Therapeutic orientations of senior staff include interpersonal/relational, psychodynamic, client-centered/humanistic, cognitive-behavioral, multicultural, developmental, and feminist.
 To view our current staff roster click here.
 Senior staff are members of national professional organizations and the CSDC is a member of the Association of Counseling Center Training Agencies (ACCTA), Association for the Coordination of Counseling Center Clinical Services (ACCCCS), and Association of University and College Counseling Center Directors (AUCCCD).